juice-shop/pwning-juice-shop/part2/broken-access-control.md

 understand these changes before attempting this challenge, as otherwise it might not be solvable:
 * An overview of the planned changes to `SameSite` can be found in https://web.dev/samesite-cookie-recipes/.
-* At the time of this writing, the challenge should work fine with Firefox.
+* At the time of this writing, the challenge should work fine with Firefox 96.x or older.
 * If you are in doubt, you can check the behavior of your browser using the website https://samesite-sandbox.glitch.me/ - if you see the text "set ❌" in the first row below the column "Cross-site?", your browser uses the old default and should be able to solve the challenge.
-* Chrome can be temporarily switched back to the old behavior by starting it with the option `--disable-features=SameSiteByDefaultCookies`.
+* Although Chrome can be temporarily switched back to the old behavior by starting it with the option `--disable-features=SameSiteByDefaultCookies`, the CSRF attack could still not be executed anymore in Chrome 104.x or newer.

 ### Find the hidden easter egg